 Abusive, harassing, or threatening behavior toward any other attendee or directed at any student volunteer, ASHA staff, convention center staff, or security will not be tolerated.
 Please report any incidents in which an attendee is abusive, insulting, intimidating, bothersome, or acting in an unsafe or illegal manner to ASHA staff or security immediately.

-After the Convention, all registrants will receive an e-mailed invitation to complete an in-depth evaluation survey.
-To share suggestions or feedback while at the Convention, you may request a comment card at one of the Information Booths.
+After the Convention, all registrants will receive an emailed invitation to complete an in-depth evaluation survey.
+To share comments or feedback while at the Convention, or to report a disclosure issue with a presenter, ask for a comment form at any of the ASHA Info Booths.

 Visit any of the ASHA Information Booths located throughout the convention center during registration hours for help with continuing education (CE) questions.
 CE staff at the Information Booths can also provide instructions about how to report your continuing education credit earned during the ASHA Convention online.

-Representatives from ASHA's housing company will be available during registration hours to assist you should any issues arise with your hotel reservations.
+Representatives from ASHA's housing company will be located near the registration counter and available during registration hours to assist you should any issues arise with your hotel reservations.

-Staff at the Information Booths, located in key high-traffic areas of the Boston Convention and Exhibition Center and the Westin Boston Waterfront, are available to answer any questions about the ASHA Convention.
+Staff at the Information Booths, located in key high-traffic areas of the Boston Convention and Exhibition Center, the Westin Boston Seaport, and the Omni Boston Seaport, are available to answer any questions about the ASHA Convention.
 They will be open during registration hours.

-Complimentary basic wireless Internet service is offered by the Boston Convention and Exhibition Center in the public concourse areas and the permanent food court areas.
-Basic service allows attendees to perform low-bandwidth functions, such as checking e-mail.
+Basic wireless Internet service is offered in the public areas of the Boston Convention and Exhibition Center.
+Basic service allows attendees to perform low-bandwidth functions, such as checking email.
+Fees may apply.
 Internet access is not available for presenters in the session rooms.
-Most of the ASHA hotels offer complimentary high-speed Internet access for ASHA Convention attendees (fees may apply for some).

 Please see Personal Consideration Room below.